 Below right: Romanian Red bulbs typically contain 2-6 extra large cloves.

 2) Prepare soil well:

 Soil should be loose, loamy and easy to dig.
 Garlic needs well drained soil or it will rot.

 Add manure or compost before fall planting.
 Our garlic bulbs grow the largest in the area of the field where the soil has been amended to 13% organic matter (using a mix of horse manure in sawdust plus cow manure).
 German Red especially likes rich soil.
 The rest of our field is around 6% organic matter and produces well but the bulbs are slightly smaller.

 Take a soil test to check for major and minor nutrients.
 Garlic normally needs extra nitrogen (blood meal is a good organic source of nitrogen).
 Supplement with nitrogen after planting and several times during the growing season.
 Stop nitrogen supplementation before garlic scapes in late spring or early summer.
 Too much nitrogen at this time can cause excess leaf growth at the expense of bulb growth.

-3) Space garlic cloves:
+3) Space garlic cloves well apart:

 Left: uniform, well spaced Georgian Crystal garlic plants are easier to weed and grow bigger bulbs.